Calculator brokers Canada

 Is Questrade still commission-free in 2026?

 Yes.
 Questrade removed all trading commissions in February 2025, making both ETF and stock trades free.
 The FX markup of approximately 1.5% on CAD-to-USD conversions remains in place.
-Questrade has an important structural advantage over Wealthsimple: it supports holding USD directly in registered accounts such as RRSPs and TFSAs, which makes Norbert's Gambit available as a strategy to convert currency at near mid-market rates and hold USD permanently without repeated conversion costs on each contribution.
+Questrade has an important structural advantage over Wealthsimple Core: it supports holding USD directly in registered accounts such as RRSPs and TFSAs at no extra cost, which makes Norbert's Gambit available as a strategy to convert currency at near mid-market rates and hold USD permanently without repeated conversion costs on each contribution.

 When does Interactive Brokers make sense for Canadian investors?

 Interactive Brokers is most compelling for Canadian investors who regularly convert CAD to USD.
-At approximately 0.002% FX markup versus 1.5% at Wealthsimple Core, IBKR is roughly 750 times cheaper on every currency conversion.
+At approximately 0.002% FX markup versus 1.5% at Wealthsimple Core or Questrade, IBKR is roughly 750 times cheaper on every currency conversion.
 On a CAD 1,000 conversion, IBKR costs about CAD 0.02 while a 1.5% markup costs CAD 15.
-IBKR also gives access to US-listed ETFs directly, a wider range of securities, and sophisticated order types.
+IBKR also gives access to US-listed ETFs directly and sophisticated order types.
 The interface is more complex than Wealthsimple or Questrade, which makes it less suitable for investors who simply want to buy a single all-in-one ETF each month.

 What is Norbert's Gambit and should I use it?

-Norbert's Gambit is a currency conversion technique available on brokers that support both CAD and USD accounts, including Questrade and Interactive Brokers.
-It involves buying a dual-listed ETF or stock in CAD on the TSX, journalling the shares to the USD account, then selling in USD on the NYSE — effectively converting currency at near mid-market rates.
-The cost is typically the bid-ask spread on the security used, making the total conversion cost well under 0.1%.
-It is particularly valuable for investors making large lump-sum conversions or who want to hold USD in a registered account long term.
-It is not available on Wealthsimple.
+Norbert's Gambit is a currency conversion technique that involves buying a dual-listed security in CAD on the TSX, journalling the shares to a USD account, then selling in USD on the NYSE — effectively converting currency at near mid-market rates.
+The total cost is typically well under 0.1%, limited mainly to the bid-ask spread on the security used.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
-Calculator outputs are estimates based on your inputs and simplified modelling assumptions — real costs depend on execution quality, exact fee schedules, rebates, account type, and applicable Canadian tax rules (including RRSP and TFSA treatment).
-Fee data is sourced from official broker documentation and is accurate as of April 2026; broker fee schedules change and you should always verify current terms before making decisions.
-Spread assumptions in particular can vary significantly from actual execution.
-Wealthsimple Premium eligibility and pricing may vary based on account balance thresholds.
+Calculator outputs are estimates based on your inputs and simplified modelling assumptions — real costs depend on execution quality, exact fee schedules, rebates, account type, and applicable Canadian tax rules (including RRSP, TFSA, and FHSA treatment).
+Fee data is sourced from official broker documentation and is accurate as of May 2026; broker fee schedules change and you should always verify current terms before making decisions.
+Spread assumptions can vary significantly from actual execution.
+Wealthsimple Premium eligibility is based on net deposits or total assets thresholds and may change.
+Qtrade's FX markup is a third-party consensus estimate only; Qtrade does not publish an official FX conversion rate.
+NBDB's administration fee waiver conditions are summarised for clarity; consult NBDB's current pricing documentation for full waiver criteria.
+CIPF protection details are summarised from public information and may differ from your specific circumstances.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in Canada.